syncfusion-content/ej2-richtexteditor-docs/ej2-javascript/rich-text-editor/js/emoji-picker.md

 `x` - Left position.
 `y` - Top position.

-You can customize the top and left position by specifying a value as 'center', 'auto', or a pixel-based value to achieve the desired placement.
-This allows you to have precise control over where the emoji picker appears on the screen.

-When you type '/' in the editor, the popup will open at the specified position as shown in the code examples below.
+In the following sample, customize the left and top positions by specifying a value as 'center' and 'auto' in the showEmojiPicker method when pressing the slash (/) key within an editor.

 {% tabs %}
 {% highlight js tabtitle="index.js" %}